europace/kex-vorgang-import-api/README.md

         "partnerId": String
     }

-The Europace 2 PartnerID has 5-characters und hat das Format ABC12.
+The Europace 2 PartnerID has 5-characters and has the format ABC12.

 ### Benachrichtigung